What is a Story? Understanding Its Meaning and Definition

 Stories are not only a collection of words, they are powerful mediums to convey emotions, ideas, and experiences.

-If you are asking about its definition, exploring its origin, or want to compare a story to a tale, this article covers everything you need to know.
+If you are asking about its definition, and meaning, exploring its origin, or want to compare a story to a tale, this article covers everything you need to know.

 The Oxford Dictionary defines a story as: